The Richard Nixon Presidential Library and Museum in Yorba Linda, California, maintains:

 Our founders wrote this remedy into our Constitution because they knew long before Lord Acton that “power tends to corrupt” and that America would one day need the means to remove a President who had “rendered himself obnoxious”, in the words of Benjamin Franklin.
 They were brilliant men, well-read in history, philosophy, and literature, and they knew what they were doing.
 If the Constitutional system they bequeathed us has a weakness, it is the one identified by Franklin: “Only a virtuous people are capable of freedom.
 As nations become corrupt and vicious, they have more need of masters.”

 This is why preserving a Constitutional republic requires the removal of unvirtuous Presidents: It cannot survive them over time.
-That the founders have given us a peaceful and deliberative process to do so is one more mark of their genius, and one more reason why America has always been great.
+The founders gave us a peaceful and deliberative process to do so.
+It’s one more mark of their genius, and one more reason why America has always been great.

 What to Know before You Go to the Richard Nixon